-We continue to work to correct the problem.
-The District's staff, engineers and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District take the following actions to address this issue:
+District's staff, engineers and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District take the following actions to address this issue:

-- 1. TTHMs exist in water as dissolved gasses and can be stripped out of the water by aeration.
-Construction has begun at Water Well No. 7 on a low-profile air stripper which, when completed, will remove TTHM's from the water before it is pumped into the distribution system.
-The air stripper has been delivered to the site. - 2.
-The District has negotiated the terms of an enforcement order with the TCEQ that outlines a plan and schedule for returning to compliance with regard to TTHMs.
-The compliance deadline is 635 days from June 22, 2016, or March 22, 2018.
-This deadline will likely need to be extended by a few months due to the delays caused by Hurricane Harvey. - 3.
+- 1. Construction has been completed at Water Well No. 7 on a low-profile air stripper which will remove TTHM's from the water before it is pumped into the distribution system.
+The air stripper is currently in the start-up and testing phase.
+Once placed into operation the stripper will remove enough TTHM's to yield a blended water with TTHM levels below the maximum regulated level. - 2.
 Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.